AnaZonia/moon_notes/Ecological filtering theory.md

 tags:
   - glossary
 ---
-a species can arrive at a site but cannot tolerate the abiotic conditions present there
+a species can arrive at a site but may not tolerate the abiotic conditions present there.
+This means that there is a "filtering" on who is able to establish in an area during succession.